-On the one hand, the first thing to look at is the company itself and its sector.
-When looking at the company, a thorough financial analysis should be carried out in which the evolution of the following factors should be observed:
+On the one hand, the first thing to look at is the company itself and the sector.
+When it comes to look at the companyIn the case of the latter, a thorough financial analysis must be carried out, in which the following factors must be observed:

 In addition to these, the development of the company's financing, the analysis of the company's financial health and the weighting of the company's current risk are other key factors that differentiate a good financial valuation from a bad one.

 Once this section has been completed, it is important to proceed with a strategic and competitive analysisThis means knowing the company and the sector inside out.

 In this case, knowledge of the sector, of the main players, key drivers that are affecting the evolution of the sector are a good way to start.

 This analysis should then be followed by identifying the value chain, understanding the company's capabilities and competitive position in order to understand the company's environment, the functioning of the industry and the current situation of the company in relation to its competitors.

 Once the guts of the company and the sector are known, the next step comes from projecting the company's future cash flows.
 This requires forecasts of the industry, the company's competitive position and that of its competitors.

 Once this has been done, it is possible to have an understanding of the situation that the company may face in the future, which will then be used to make financial forecasts.

 These financial projections should be made on all three financial statements, cash flow, balance sheet and income statementThe main emphasis is placed on planned investments, financing and cash flow generation capacity, and this section is concluded after the calculation of the terminal value of the investment.